Consumer Choice Over Shopping Baskets: Appendix

 \subsection{Participation rates}

 In our empirical application, all stores were at least 1km away from the nearest store competitor at the beginning of the sample in 2020, except for Portimão (700m away).
 Maia faced entry by a competitor 700m away from its store in February 2023, just after the end of our sample, and another 1.4km away in late February 2022; Mafra faced (re-)entry 300m away in February 2021; and Portimão faced an additional entry 600m away in June 2022.
 This high level of activity in the industry reflects a recent expansion strategy pursued by European discount retailers in the Portuguese market, which remained active throughout the COVID pandemic.
-Given this paper's focus on intra-supermarket competition, these may raise concerns that inter-supermarket competition impacts our outcomes. \\
+Given this thesis's focus on intra-supermarket competition, these may raise concerns that inter-supermarket competition impacts our outcomes. \\

 In addition, in the standardised regressions above, all product quantities purchased are corrected by the number of transactions observed each period in the relevant supermarket.
-This is in line with linear demand aggregation, as can be seen in the earlier section on the robustness of the representative consumer.
+This is in line with linear demand aggregation.
 However, such correction introduces endogeneity concerns: if prices at the grocery store increase, consumers may decide to shop elsewhere, and vice versa.
 What may be the implications for mark-ups?
 Start from the differentiated-product, supermarket-time specific, Bertrand-Nash, Lerner index:

 where $G$ is the ownership matrix, and

 with $s$ the per-customer demand, and $J=\frac{\partial s}{\partial p}$, each specified per market $m$ and time period $t$.
 If participation $N$ varies with prices, the per-customer Jacobian we estimated earlier from demand, $\hat J_{m,t} = \frac{\partial s}{\partial p}$, bundles two margins: